USEPA/pyaqsapi/README.rst

 before using any of it’s functions use the aqs_credentials function to enter in the user credentials so that pyaqsapi can access the AQS Data Mart server.

+Both pyaqsapi and RAQSAPI use the US Environmental Protection Agency's Air Quality Service DataMart to retrieve data.
+The same credentials can be used for access to either project.
+Note however, that AQS and AQS DataMart are similar and related datasources, however the credentials used to access AQS are not the same as those used to access AQS DataMart.

 .. note::
     The credentials used to access AQS Data Mart API are not the same as the credentials used to access AQS.
 AQS users who do not have access to the